UNCOVERing the contribution of black holes to reionization in the JWST era: The Theoretical model

 \section{The Theoretical model}

 This work is based on using the {\sc Delphi} ({\bf D}ark Matter and the {\bf e}mergence of ga{\bf l}axies in the e{\bf p}oc{\bf h} of re{\bf i}onization) semi-analytic model for galaxy formation that uses a binary merger tree approach to jointly track the build-up of dark matter halos, their baryonic components (gas, stellar, dust and metal masses) and black holes.
-We follow the assembly of dark matter halos between $\log(M_h/ \msun)=8-14$ from $z \sim 40$ down to $z = 4.5$ in time-steps of 30 Myrs.
+This version, that tracks the seeding and assembly of black holes driven by recent JWST observations, and the dust enrichment of early sources motivated by ALMA results, is termed {\sc delphi-dustbh}.
+It follows the assembly of dark matter halos between $\log(M_h/ \msun)=8-14$ from $z \sim 40$ down to $z = 4.5$ in time-steps of 30 Myrs.
 At any time-step, the available gas mass (from both mergers and accretion) can form stars with an ``effective" star formation efficiency which is the minimum between the efficiency that produces enough type II Supernova (SNII) energy to eject the remainder of the gas and an upper maximum threshold ($f_*$).
-The two free parameters concerning star formation are $f_* \sim 10\%$ and the fraction of SNII energy that can couple to gas ($f_{\rm w} \sim 7.5\%$) - these are obtained by matching to the faint and bright-ends of the Lyman Break Galaxy (LBG) UV LF at $z \sim 5-9$, respectively \citep[e.g.][]{dayal2022,mauerhofer2023}.
+The two free parameters concerning star formation are $f_* \sim 10\%$ and the fraction of SNII energy that can couple to gas ($f_{\rm w} \sim 7.5\%$).
+Their values are obtained by simultaneously matching to the faint and bright-ends of the Lyman Break Galaxy (LBG) UV LF at $z \sim 5-9$, and to the dust-stellar mass relations obtained from the latest ALMA observations \citep{bethermin2020,bouwens2022}.
+The (about 5 times higher) value of $f_*$ here compared to our previous model {\sc delphi2019} \citep{dayal2019} is driven by dust attenuation which plays a specially crucial role for high-mass systems.
+In this case, we require a higher star formation efficiency to match to the observed bright-end of the UV LF \citep[for details see][]{dayal2022,mauerhofer2023}.
+Further, every newly formed stellar population (i.e. newly formed stellar mass within a given time-step) is assumed to have an age of 2 Myrs.
+This age is used in conjunction with its metallicity, that is tracked by our model, to calculate the ionizing photon production rate using the {\sc starburst99} \citep{leitherer1999} stellar population synthesis code.

 Further, while the details of black hole physics (growth from both accretion and instantaneous mergers and the associated feedback and a radiative efficiency of $\epsilon_r = 10\%$) remain the same as in our previous works \citep{dayal2019, dayal2020}, we now summarise the key new ingredients required to match to the AGN populations being observed by the JWST: